 Peanut Flour is my new favorite alternative flour for low carb baking.
 It does give a slight peanut butter flavor, but some of the fat has been removed so it is much lighter than using ground peanuts.

-I’m still experimenting with peanut flour as this is only the third recipe I’ve used it in.
+I’m still experimenting with peanut flour recipes as this is only the third I’ve used it in.
 Last weekend, I baked a regular boxed cake for my family to enjoy while I was away on a business trip.
 The cake looked really good and I started thinking about how I could make a low carb one for myself when I got back.

 LOW CARB TIPS and TRICKS

 Subscribe now to receive your free copy of Low Carb Tips and Tricks which includes 20 easy to prepare recipes.
 Plus, get access to the weekly newsletter and special offers only for subscribers!